Feasibility Study of a Diffusion-Based Model for Cross-Modal Generation of Knee MRI from X-ray: Integrating Radiographic Feature Information: Proposed approach

-Next, the target depth $d$ was embedded into the downsampling stage to allow the model to condition the latent representation with spatial hierarchy early in the process.
-This ensures that depth-related features, such as different tissue layers and bone structures, are incorporated from the outset, preserving the anatomical coherence of the volume.
-In the upsampling stage, the KOA probability distribution $p$ and image intensity distribution $i$ were embedded to guide the synthesis of fine clinical features based on the spatial hierarchy established during downsampling, such as the presence of osteophytes and the size of the joint space.
-However, since the variation between slices in MRI is not uniform, different slices have varying levels of sensitivity to the guided information.
-Some slices may require more emphasis on specific anatomical features, while others may need more focus on KOA severity.
-To address this, we introduce an automatic weight adjustment mechanism that dynamically combines the information from the KOA probability distribution $p$ and the image intensity distribution $i$ to ensure that the final MRI outputs maintain a higher level of accuracy and clinical relevance by properly leveraging the complementary strengths of both distributions.
-The adaptive-weight module $w$ begins by independently adjusting the weights of $p$ and $i$ using the $L^2$-norm, scaled by the learnable parameters $\mu_p$ and $\mu_i$, respectively:
+Next, the target depth $d$ is embedded into the downsampling stage to allow the model to condition the latent representation with spatial hierarchy early in the process, which ensures that depth-related features, such as different tissue layers and bone structures, are incorporated from the outset, preserving the anatomical coherence of the volume.
+In the upsampling stage, the patient-specific radiographic feature information $r$ (refer to Table \ref{features}) is embedded to guide the synthesis of fine clinical features based on the spatial hierarchy established during downsampling, such as the presence of cysts and the degree of attrition.
+Specifically, the depth $d$ is normalized to the range $[0, 1]$.
+On the other hand, the patient-specific radiographic feature information $r$ is encoded using a one-hot encoding scheme.

-where $h$ and $w$ represent the height and width of the feature maps $p$ and $i$. $p_{m,n}$ and $i_{m,n}$ represent the values of the respective feature maps at the pixel located at row $m$ and column $n$. $\kappa$ is a small constant added to prevent division by zero, typically set to an empirical value of 1e-05.